 Types of Concrete Blocks used in Construction Industry

-Everyone knows that concrete building blocks are primarily used as a building material in the construction of homes, offices, skyscraper, and so on.
+Everyone knows that concrete building blocks are primarily used as a building material in the construction of homes, offices, skyscrapers, and so on.
 Basically, they are concrete Masonry units that are used in the construction industry to form a concrete block structure.

 These concrete building blocks are basically made up of concrete and aggregates.
 Sometimes, these blocks can also be made from sand and fine gravel mixed with cement and aggregate for high-density blocks.
 Moreover, you can make expanded clay aggregate blocks which are much lighter in weight compared to other building blocks.
 Another innovative material being used is thermal sand, which enhances the insulating properties of the blocks.
 Incorporating thermal sand helps improve energy efficiency by reducing heat transfer through the walls.